hepplerj/jasonheppler.org/content/about.md

 ## Cycling Advocacy and Urban Sustainability

 I'm an urban planning and transportation nerd.
 I work on bicycle advocacy projects both on campus and in the Omaha community with amazing partners like [Omaha Bikes](https://omahabikes.org/), the [Omaha Bike Network](http://livewellomaha.org/), and [Mode Shift Omaha](https://modeshiftomaha.org/).
 My work on sustainability at the University of Nebraska at Omaha includes chairing the Triple Bottom Line Committee for UNO Libraries, where we are focused on building a community that is economically sound, environmentally responsible, and socially just, and serving as a member of the Sustainability Curriculum Committee.
-I'm also a member of the Environmental History Action Committee with the Environmental Data and Governance Initiative, where we seek to bring historical perspective to present-day environmental debates.
+I'm also a member of the Environmental History Action Collaborative with the Environmental Data and Governance Initiative, where we seek to bring historical perspective to present-day environmental debates.

 ## Can we meet for coffee?